Fulton Airphibian

-The Fulton FA-2 Airphibian was an American roadable aircraft manufactured in 1946.
+The Fulton FA-2 Airphibian is an American roadable aircraft manufactured in 1946.

 Development

 Designed by Robert Edison Fulton Jr., it was an aluminum-bodied car, built with independent suspension, aircraft-sized wheels, and a six-cylinder 165 hp engine.
 The fabric wings were easily attached to the fuselage, converting the car into a plane.
 Four prototypes were built.

 In December 1950, the Civil Aeronautics Administration (CAA) (later to become the FAA) certified one of the prototypes and gave it an 1A11 Aircraft Specification, N74104.
 Lou Achitoff, was the CAA test pilot.
 The N74154 is the aircraft that is today in the main building of the National Air and Space Museum in Washington, DC, having previously been on display in the Steven F. Udvar-Hazy Center.

 The craft made its debut in November 1946 at Danbury, Connecticut.
 Financial concerns forced Fulton to sell to a company that never developed it.